geneontology/go-ontology/README.md

 ## Editors Instructions

-Most of the work of the editors is done in the [src/ontology](src/ontology) folder.

-Start by reading the [Editor's README](src/ontology/README-editors.md) file.

-The GO Ontology Editors Guide can be found [here](http://wiki.geneontology.org/index.php/Ontology_Development).
+The GO Ontology Editors Guide can be found [here](http://wiki.geneontology.org/index.php/Ontology_Development), including how to close the go-ontology repo, make edit on the ontology, taxon contraints and import files, and commiting those changes to the master files.

 ## Pipeline Overview